 Provision Mentor California Mentor Delaware Shareholder Proposals Mentor California's Bylaws do not provide a specific Similarly, Mentor Delaware's Bylaws also do not provide and Director Nominees procedure for shareholder proposals or director nominees. a specific procedure for shareholder proposals or director nominees.
-Shareholder Rights The CGCL does not specifically provide for shareholder The DGCL does not have a specific provision authorizing Plans or "Poison Pills" rights plans or "poison pills" and, as neither type of plan has a shareholder rights plan but, over the years, the been directly tested by the California court system, it is cou courts have consistently approved shareholder rights plans unclear whether either type of plan will ultimately be effe approved in California.
-The CGCL provides that each to to purchase additional shares in an effort to avoid a hostile shareholder of a class must be treated the same as any other takeover. member of the same class so it is unclear whether a shareholder rights plan providing for additional shares on a Mentor Delaware is not certain at this time whether it will pro-rata basis to certain shareholders in an effort to stave off implement such a plan. a hostile takeover would be allowed.
+Shareholder Rights The CGCL does not specifically provide for shareholder The DGCL does not have a specific provision authorizing Plans or "Poison Pills" rights plans or "poison pills" and, as neither type of plan has a shareholder rights plan but, over the years, the Delaware been directly tested by the California court system, it is courts have consistently approved shareholder rights plans unclear whether either type of plan will ultimately be effected to provide a pro-rata right to certain shareholders approved in California.
+The CGCL provides that each to purchase additional shares in an effort to avoid a hostile shareholder of a class must be treated the same as any other takeover. member of the same class so it is unclear whether a Mentor Delaware is not certain at this time whether it will pro-rata basis to certain shareholders in an effort to stave off implement such a plan. a hostile takeover would be allowed.